OpenMDAO/dymos/joss/paper.md

 It relies on whatever optimizers you have available in your OpenMDAO installation.
 OpenMDAO ships with an interface to the optimizers in SciPy [@2020SciPy-NMeth], and an additional wrapper for the pyoptsparse [@Perez2012a] library which has more powerful optimizer options such as SNOPT [@GilMS05] and IPOPT [@wachter2006].
-OpenMDAO also allows users to integrate their own optimizer of choice, which Dymos can then seamless work with without any additional modifications.
+OpenMDAO also allows users to integrate their own optimizer of choice, which Dymos can then seamlessly use with without any additional modifications.
 For simple problems, Scipy's SLSQP optimizer generally works fine.
 On more challenging optimal-control problems, higher quality optimizers are important for getting good performance.

 ## Statement of Need

-When dealing with the design of complex systems, there are two approaches: divide and conquer or coupled co-design.
+When dealing with the design of complex systems, there are two approaches: collaborative optimization or coupled co-design [@allison2004complex].
 The best choice depends on the degree of interaction, or coupling, between various sub-systems.
 In the case where you have a system where performance is heavily influenced by its transient behavior, then the dynamic behavior becomes a critical subsystem.
-If the coupling is strong in this case, a co-design (a.k.a. controls-co-design; a.k.a. multidsiciplinary design optimization) approach is necessary to achieve the best performance.
+If the coupling is strong in this case, a co-design (a.k.a. controls-co-design; a.k.a. multidisciplinary design optimization) approach is necessary to achieve the best performance [@garciasans2019].

 Though there are a number of effective optimal control libraries, they tend to assume that they are on top of the modeling stack.
 Hence, they frame every optimization problem as if it was a pure optimal-control problem.